hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 Two games, *mario-deployment* and *tetris-deployment*, are deployed in the cluster, each running with 2 Pod replicas by default.
 T﻿hey are exposed as the *ClusterIP* type o﻿f services, providing internal connectivity and solely being accessible from within the cluster.

 You can configure the [*Horizontal Pod Autoscaling* (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) in the cluster by using the K8s *HorizontalPodAutoscaler* resource.
-It will automatically scale the workload by deploying more Pods in the cluster according to game application memory or CPU usage.
+It will automatically scale the workload by deploying more Pods in the cluster according to gami﻿ng application memory or CPU usage.

-T﻿ype the following commend to check that all the game service endpoints have been populated:
+T﻿ype the following command to check that all the game service endpoints have been populated:

 ```shell
 $ kubectl get endpoints -n cfe-games